-If you know anything at all about penguins you will know that it is unlikely a provincial zoo in the UK will have the largest penguin of all as it’s star attraction.
-My zoology wasn’t a complete waste of time, I was surprised.
-I little investigation proved my mother-in-law mistaken.
-The penguins at Birdland are king penguins.
+However, Birdland in the Cotswolds does not have emperor penguins.
+A little investigation proved my mother-in-law mistaken.
+The penguins at the Cotswolds zoo are king penguins.
 As penguins go king penguins are large, impressive birds standing at 90cm (35 inches) high.
-However, an emperor penguin stands at 120cm (47 inches).
+An emperor penguin stands at 120cm (47 inches).

-We got over our disappointment long before we got to Birdland and it turned into a lovely day.
-There was an impressive array of birds.
+We got over our disappointment long before we got to Bourton-on-the-Water and Birdland turned into a lovely day.
+There was an wonderful array of birds.
 Highlights were the flamingos, parrots and of course the penguins.

 I fell head over heels in love with a king penguin called Bob.
 Bob hung out with the Humboldt’s penguins and I read on his bio that he had successfully raised chicks as a single parent.
-I may have become a little obsessed with Bob as me you can check them out on the webcam.
+If you want to become as obsessed with Bob as me you can check them out on the webcam.

 We’ve been to our fair share of dinosaur themed attractions (read about our favourites here).
 This one was a bonus to our visit to Birdland and Bourton-on-the Water .
 The model dinosaurs all looked good and there were some nice additional touches to the walk.
 The fossil dig area was a hit, as always.

-The attraction we wouldn’t recommend is the model village.
-It was fine but no better.
+The attraction we wouldn’t recommend is the Bourton-on-the-Water model village.
 Our first mistake was visiting as soon as we left Birdland.
 The entrance is just over the road so it made sense but we hadn’t seen the rest of the town at this point so seeing a model of it just wasn’t that impressive.
 Aside from that, the whole thing looked a bit tired and run-down.
 A few of the mini-buildings had been restored but there was a long way to go.

 One final note.
 An argument raged throughout the day about which bird stands on one leg, a flamingo or a penguin.
 It seemed David had one the argument when we had seen both birds.
 The we put our head in a Christmas shop and to Ted’s delight there was a statue of a penguin standing on one leg.
 Triumph in a 2 year old is wonderful!